-It is a goal of DCJS to provide financial assistance to provide services to, and improve the functioning of, the criminal justice system.
+DCJS' second goal is to provide financial assistance to improve the functioning of the criminal justice system.

-The agency's objective under this goal is to use all available federal, state, and other funds to make grants to localities, state agencies, and nonprofit organizations in the areas of law enforcement, prosecution, crime and delinquency prevention, juvenile justice, victims services, corrections, and information systems.
+The agency's objective under this goal is to use all available federal, state, and dedicated special funds to make grants to localities, state agencies, and nonprofit organizations in the areas of law enforcement, prosecution, crime and delinquency prevention, juvenile justice, victims services, corrections, and information systems.